Cato T. Laurencin

 Research Statement

-Dr. Laurencin is an elected member of the National Academy of Engineering and an elected member of the National Academy of Medicine.
-He is an elected fellow of the Indian National Academy of Engineering, an elected member of the Indian National Academy of Sciences, an elected Fellow of the African Academy of Sciences and an elected Fellow of The World Academy of Sciences.
-Dr. Laurencin is an Academician and Foreign Member of the Chinese Academy of Engineering.
+Dr. Laurencin is an elected member of the National Academy of Sciences, an elected member of the National Academy of Engineering, an elected member of the National Academy of Medicine, and an elected fellow of the National Academy of Inventors.
+He is the first surgeon in history elected to all four of these academies.
+He is an elected fellow of the American Academy of Arts and Sciences and an elected fellow of the American Association for the Advancement of Science.
+Active internationally, he is an elected fellow of the Indian National Academy of Sciences, the Indian National Academy of Engineering, the African Academy of Sciences, The World Academy of Sciences, and is an Academician of the Chinese Academy of Engineering.

 Recent Publications